Weather

 Here is a rough circuit diagram/block diagram I have sketched up based on what I think the circuit will look like:

-Right now, the LPF in the diagram above is rated for 80 meters.
+Right now, the LPF in the diagram above is rated for 40 meters.
 This obviously isn't static, as many Pixies have been rebanded to work as low as 160m and as high as 6m.
 Below is a table of common LPF values I found at KC9ON.com - another helpful Pixie resource!
-Values don't have to be exact (330pF instead of 315pF) and you can also wrap your own inductors too.
+Values don't have to be exact (330pF instead of 315pF) and you can also wrap your own inductors too, or stack multiples in parallel.

 One other thing - experiment with Q2.
 The Chinese Pixies supply these kits with the S8050, and while this works, most people can only get anywhere from 250 up to 650mW.
-I'd recommend trying out power transistors such as the BD139.
+I'd recommend trying out power transistors such as the BD139 or even a 2N2219.
 Metal-cased NPNs will dissipate heat better and as a result, push out more power.
 Whatever you use, make sure it's heatsinked properly.

 For my LPF (10m or 28MHz), I'm going to use 2 100pF capacitors with a 270nH inductor.
-The cutoff frequency is around 30MHz even, so well within band limits without any spurious emissions.
+For my LPF (15m or 21MHz), I'm going to use 2 390pF capacitors and a 250nH inductor.
+The cutoff frequency is around 21.45MHz even, so well within band limits without any spurious emissions.
 I'll more than likely pipe this through a BNC connector up to a dipole antenna, as this should provide ease and efficiency of radiating my signals.
+An EFHW would also be a great choice.

 10-5-2024 EDIT: How about a BPF instead???